rancher/rke2/docs/install/uninstall.md

 To uninstll RKE2 from your system, if installed with from RPM, a few commands need to be ran.

+> **Note:** RPM based installs currently do not install the rke2-uninstall.sh script.
+This is a known issue that will be addressed in a future release.
+This document instructs you on how to download and use the necessary scripts.

 ```bash
 yum remove -y rke2-*
 rm -rf /run/k3s